Tasneemsherif/Injaz/README.md

 ### Contributing 🤝
 We welcome contributions from the community.
 Please check out our contribution guidelines to get started.
 Together, we can make this app even better!

-### License 📜
-This project is licensed under the License Name.
-Feel free to use, modify, and distribute it according to the terms of the license.

 ## Enjoy using Injaz!